djacobow/detrumpify/v2/README.md

-# Detrumpify2
+# Detrumpify

-A partial-rewrite of Detrumpify, which hard-coded everything.
+A Rewrite of Detrumpify Classic (v1), which hard-coded everything.
+This version, v2, allows users to configure the insults.

 ## Very simple Chrome Extension to replace instances of the words "Donald Trump" with more apt descriptors